GET-Foundation/get_model/README.md

 ## Quick Start

-e provide a tutorial on how to prepare the data, finetune the model, and do interpretation analysis [here](tutorials/full_v1_pipeline.py).
+We provide a tutorial on how to prepare the data, finetune the model, and do interpretation analysis [here](tutorials/full_v1_pipeline.py).

 To run a basic training job in command line:
 ```bash